Best Orthopedic Dog Bed: How to Choose Lasting Support

 Is an orthopedic dog bed good for senior dogs?

 Yes.
 Aging companions rest more hours each day and feel pressure points more acutely, so consistent support and easy access matter most.
-A lowered-front design like the Ortho Lounger® — with a front opening from 3.25" on the X-Small to 6.5" on the Large — lets a senior step in without strain, while the Companion-Pedic® core delivers steady pressure relief for longer, more comfortable rest.
+A lowered-front design like the Katie Puff® Ortho Lounger lets a senior step in without strain, while the Companion-Pedic® core delivers steady pressure relief for longer, more comfortable rest.
+The Katie Puff® Sydney™ Ortho adds supportive bolsters for dogs who rest a head or recover after surgery.

 This is comfort-and-support framing, not a medical claim.
 Pair a supportive bed with your veterinarian's guidance for any companion with mobility, joint, or arthritis concerns.
-You'll find these easy-entry styles among our orthopedic dog beds.
+You'll find these easy-entry styles among our orthopedic dog beds, and our guide to supporting a dog with arthritis covers the wider picture.

 What is the best orthopedic dog bed for large dogs?

-For dogs who lean and curl rather than stretch, a four-sided silhouette like the Ortho Square™ gives a supportive center plus a perimeter to rest a chin or back against.
-Both are built on the same CertiPUR-US® certified Companion-Pedic® core, so the choice comes down to how your dog rests, not how much support they get.
+For dogs who lean and curl rather than stretch, a bolstered silhouette like the Katie Puff® Sydney™ Ortho gives a supportive center plus a perimeter to rest a chin or back against.
+Because all are built on the same Companion-Pedic® core, the choice for a large dog comes down to footprint and rest style — not how much support they get.

 How do I choose the right size?